theouternet/js-templates-advanced-templating-readme-cb-000/README.md

 Let's say we want to apply a different style to the issue body if the issue is closed versus open.

-We could probably use that built-in `if` helper to draw out two different template styles, the more we litter our templates with decision-making logic, the less decoupled our presentation logic is from our data.
+While we could probably use that built-in `if` helper to draw out two different template styles, the more we litter our templates with decision-making logic, the less decoupled our presentation logic is from our data.

 Also they just get ugly with a bunch of `if` statements all over the place.